Project Managment System

 Two Storey Building is committed to utilizing and promoting green building technologies, procedures and products wherever possible.
 This is not only smart, responsible and productive in the long run, but also relatively easy to do if we educate ourselves, make informed choices and follow some simple rules and standard procedures.
 Building Green really is simply building better, building more efficiently and having a concern for product choices and waste reduction.

-Two Storey Building built the first Silver LEED certified home in Massachusetts,many Energy Star Certified homes and Doug Storey has received the Certified Green Professional(CGP) designation from the NAHB.
+Two Storey Building built the first Silver LEED certified home in Massachusetts,many Energy Star Certified and Stretch Code certified homes and Doug Storey has received the Certified Green Professional(CGP) designation from the NAHB.
 Two Storey Building is registered with the EPA and is a Lead Safe Certified Firm under the new Renovation, Repair and Painting (RRP) Guidelines issued by the EPA.
 Doug, Bill and Mat are all Certified Lead Renovators.

 Some startling statistics to consider: